Throwley Old Hall: Meverell and Cromwell families

 The 16th-century writer Sampson Erdeswicke wrote: "Throwley is a fair, ancient house, and goodly demesne; being the seat of the Meverells, a very ancient house of gentlemen and of goodly living, equalling the best sort of gentlemen in the Shire."

 Oliver de Meverell was settled here by 1203.
 The surviving building dates from the early 16th century.
 The last Meverell at Throwley Hall was Robert Meverell (died 5 February 1626); there is an alabaster tomb in the Church of the Holy Cross at Ilam, containing the remains of Robert and his wife Elizabeth (died 5 August 1628).
-The inscription informs that their only child married Thomas Lord Cromwell, Viscount Lecale (a descendant of Henry VIII's minister Thomas Cromwell).
+The inscription informs that their only child married Thomas Lord Cromwell, Viscount Lecale, later Earl of Ardglass (a descendant of Henry VIII's minister Thomas Cromwell).

 Subsequent ownership

 After the Cromwell family, Throwley Hall was later owned by Edward Southwell, 21st Baron de Clifford; he sold it to Samuel Crompton in 1790, who passed it to his son Sir Samuel Crompton, 1st Baronet.
 It was afterwards owned by Earl Cathcart.

-Francis Allen Parramore (1795-1862) lived at Throwley Hall from around 1836; his son, William Thomas Parramore (1840-1913) lived there until 1877, when he and his family went to live in Australia.
+Francis Allen Parramore (1795–1862) lived at Throwley Hall from around 1836; his son, William Thomas Parramore (1840–1913) lived there until 1877, when he and his family went to live in Australia.